ferrous-systems/embedded-trainings/advanced/docs/segment-4.md

 This segment is aimed to either allow students to continue pursuing their efforts from the previous segment, or to approach a new problem to expand your knowledge in different areas.

-If you areas of interest not listed here, feel free to discuss with your instructor for support, and suggestions of reasonable challenges to tackle during this segment.
+If your areas of interest are not listed here, feel free to discuss with your instructor for support, and suggestions of reasonable challenges to tackle during this segment.

 ## Option 1: Develop a driver for the RTC peripheral